Compassion Through Literature

 Looking for locations of our CTL libraries?
 Please see below!

 Looking for diverse books ideas & resources?
 Please see below!

-We are thrilled to announce the donation of an additional 11 libraries by Little Free Library, a nonprofit organization with a mission to build community, inspire readers and expand book access for all.
-This donation is through their Read in Color initiative, which distributes books that provide diverse perspectives and incorporate experiences from all identities for all readers.
+In 2022, we were thrilled with the donation of an additional 11 libraries by Little Free Library, a nonprofit organization with a mission to build community, inspire readers and expand book access for all.
+This donation was through their Read in Color initiative, which distributes books that provide diverse perspectives and incorporate experiences from all identities for all readers.

-We are the thirteenth city to partner with Little Free Library and their Read in Color initiative.
-In addition, Little Free Library is donating 200 books per library to give to the community.
+We were the thirteenth city to partner with Little Free Library and their Read in Color initiative.
+In addition, Little Free Library donated 200 books per library to give to the community.
 Like our original libraries, these 11 new installations are located across the region.